Elections officials prep for quiet primary

-As COVID-19 continues to ravage the state, officials at Minnesota’s 87 county election offices are preparing to organize an election like never before.
+As COVID-19 continues to ravage the state, officials in Minnesota’s 87 county election offices are preparing to organize an election like never before.

 Early voting for Minnesota’s primary elections is set to begin on Friday.
 Held on Aug.
 12, the primary will have a notable lack of competitive races — a stark contrast to 2018, when both major parties had competitive races for governor, U.S. senator and other statewide races.